 -

-Virtual Power Plant (VPP): Grid Flexibility & Carbon Benefits
+Virtual Power Plant: Grid Flexibility and Carbon Benefits

-Intelligent Octopus Go isn’t just a smart EV tariff—it also functions as the world’s largest virtual power plant (VPP).
+Intelligent Octopus Go isn’t just a cheap overnight EV tariff.
+It’s also part of the world’s largest virtual power plant (VPP).
+A network of connected EVs, chargers, batteries, and other smart devices that help balance the electricity grid.

 -